DavidPhillipOster/ThumbHost3mf/README.md

 If you open the `MINI_MINI+/3MF` files and **Save** them, PrusaSlicer adds the thumbnails.

 I'm posting this to get early feedback.
 In an ideal world, the thumbnail provider would be inside the PrusaSlicer app and  this app would not be necessary.
 If this app does not break the world, I'll work on submitting a pull request on PrusaSlicer.

+## Versions

+* The original 1.0 version only handle gcode files, and only png and jpg thumbnails.

+* the 1.2 version handles those and also bgcode files, and qoi thumbnails.

 ## License